Tortoiseshell cat

-Tortoiseshell is a cat coat coloring named for its similarity to tortoiseshell material.
-Like calicoes, tortoiseshell cats are almost exclusively female.
+Tortoiseshell is a cat coat coloring named for its similarity to tortoiseshell pattern.
+Like tortoiseshell-and-white or calico cats, tortoiseshell cats are almost exclusively female.
 Male tortoiseshells are rare and are usually sterile.

 Tortoiseshell cats, or torties, combine two colors other than white, either closely mixed or in larger patches.
 The colors are often described as red and black, but the "red" patches can instead be orange, yellow, or cream, and the "black" can instead be chocolate, gray, tabby, or blue.
 Tortoiseshell cats with the tabby pattern as one of their colors are sometimes referred to as torbies or torbie cats.

-"Tortoiseshell" is typically reserved for particolored cats with relatively small or no white markings.
-Those that are predominantly white with tortoiseshell patches are described as tricolor, tortoiseshell-and-white (in the United Kingdom), or calico (in Canada and the United States).
+"Tortoiseshell" is typically reserved for multicolored cats with relatively small or no white markings.
+Those that are predominantly white with tortoiseshell patches are described as tricolor, tortoiseshell-and-white, or calico.

-Cats with a tortoiseshell pattern and small blotches of white are sometimes referred to as "tortico," a portmanteau of "tortie" and "calico."

-Tortie cats with a predominantly white undercoat are often referred to as "caliby," a portmanteau of "calico" and "tabby."

 Tortoiseshell markings appear in many different breeds, as well as in non-purebred domestic cats.
 This pattern is especially preferred in the Japanese Bobtail breed, and exists in the Cornish Rex group.

 Patterns

-Tortoiseshell cats have particolored coats with patches of various shades of red and black, and sometimes white.
+Tortoiseshell cats have particolored coats with patches of various shades of orange, red, grey, and black, and sometimes white.
 The size of the patches can vary from a fine speckled pattern to large areas of color.
-Typically, the more white a cat has, the more solid the patches of color.
+Typically, the more white a cat has, the more solid the patches of color are.
 Dilution genes may modify the coloring, lightening the fur to a mix of cream and blue, lilac or fawn; the markings on tortoiseshell cats are usually asymmetrical.

 Occasionally tabby patterns of black and brown (eumelanistic) and red (phaeomelanistic) colors are also seen.
 These patched tabbies are often called a tortie-tabby, a torbie or, with large white areas, a caliby.
-Not uncommonly there will be a "split face" pattern with black on one side of the face and orange on the other, with a dividing line running down the bridge of the nose.
 Tortoiseshell coloring can also be expressed in the point pattern, referred to as a tortie point.